Do Not Touch This Plant!

 What to do if you see giant hogweed:

-Third: Email DEC: email@example.com or call the Giant Hogweed Hotline: 1-845-256-3111.
+Report: Email DEC or call the Giant Hogweed Hotline: 1-845-256-3111.
 Provide photos, detailed directions to the plant infestation and estimate the number of plants.

-Fourth: If it is giant hogweed and it is on your property, DEC will contact you and may visit to assess the site and discuss management options, as resources allow.
+Control: If giant hogweed is confirmed, DEC will contact the landowner and may visit to assess the site and discuss management options, as resources allow.

 Where is giant hogweed found?